JustinCThomas/Orbital/README.md

-This program launches a separate browser instance to a set of websites of your choosing.
+This program launches a separate browser instance to a set of news websites.

+Run pip install -r requirements.txt to install necessary packages after setting up a virtual environment.

-Note: GeckoDriver must be added to your system's path beforehand
+Note: geckodriver must be added to your system's path beforehand.

+geckodriver can be found here: https://github.com/mozilla/geckodriver/releases